opencosmos/qbkit-pi-cam-test/GIT.md

 Following this pattern of read-only / write-only repositories (which are never written to by _both_ the qbkit and by something else) should avoid any of the problems listed below.

-## I try to pull from Github, but they files aren't appearing on the qbkit.
+## I try to pull from Github, but the files aren't appearing on the qbkit.
 I have commits in Github from elsewhere.

 **Cause:**